dauer/tools-r-us/qemu/README.md

 The script `./runKubuntu.sh` starts our virtualized Kubuntu image with the folder `./shared` mountet from the host into the virtual machine.

+To access the shared folder from the guest, run the `guestMount.sh` script (from inside the guest OS).

 ### Run Kubuntu with a CD-Rom mountet

 Another quick way to get access to files from the host machine in the guest OS